ISCPIF/viabilitree/README.md

 * control set $`U=[-0.5;0.5]`$ with discretization step 0.02.
 The color stands for the value of a control $`u`$ which allows the state to stay in the viability kernel.
 In black the boundary of the true kernel.

+**By definition of the viability kernel, starting from any point in the viability kernel, there exists always an evolution that stays in the viability kernel.
+Starting from any point outside the viability kernel, any evolution will exit the constraint set in finite time.** This is why the notion of viability kernel is so useful.

 The corresponding code is the following:

 For the definition of the model: dynamics, perturbations, etc.